kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 You will be prompted to save your Orthocam calibration.

-At this point you are done -- the results are not integrated with the MATLAB Stereo Camera Calibration App, so you may not see the usual MATLAB App display after completion.
+At this point you are done -- the final results are not integrated with the MATLAB Stereo Camera Calibration App, so you may not see the usual MATLAB App display after completion.